mgenware/qing-button/README.md

 ## Properties

-`disabled` when present, the button is disabled.
+`disabled: boolean` indicates whether the button is disabled.
+`autofocus: boolean` indicates whether the button is focused when the page loads.

 ## CSS Variables